yaph/logya/README.markdown

 ## Version 0.4

 * DONE implement refresh_resource in geeklog to not regenerate the whole site on each request in serve mode
-* use logging in server
+* DONE use logging in server
 * site and content configuration

 ## Version 0.5